 2. Unrestricted mobility and EU market access

-Portuguese residents enjoy unrestricted travel across all 29 Schengen countries and access to the EU single market.
+Portuguese residents enjoy visa-free travel across all 29 Schengen countries and access to the EU single market.
 They can open bank accounts, invest, and conduct business across all 27 EU member states under harmonised rules.

 3. Thriving business landscape